abinit/abinit/doc/tutorial/compilation.md

     sudo apt-get install gfortran
     ```

-    Life is much more complicated if you are a Mac-OsX users since Mac does not officialy
+    Life is more complicated if you are a Mac-OsX users since Mac does not officialy
     support Fortran and you will need to install a Fortran compiler.
+    Possible solutions are homebrew, macport or DMG packages such as this one.

-The *which* command, reports the absolute path of the executable.
+The *which* command, returns the absolute path of the executable.

 ```sh
 which gfortran
 ```

-This point is very important as we will use the *which* command as lot in the rest of this tutorial
+Note that we will use the *which* command as lot in the rest of this tutorial.
-to find the location of the different dependencies.
+Remember that `which` is extremely useful to pin point possible problems

-Now check whether GNU **make** is installed with
+Now let's check whether GNU **make** is installed with

 ```sh
 which make
 ```

+!!! tip

     MaxOsX users will need to install **make** via Xcode.

 ## How to compile BLAS and LAPACK

 BLAS/LAPACK represents the workhorse of any scientific code.
 <!--
+and you should always use
+an optimized external library if performance if of concern.
+-->
 In principle this step can be skipped since any decent Linux distribution already provides
 pre-compiled versions but, as already mentioned in the introduction, we prefer
-to compile everything from source and BLAS/LAPACK represents an excellent exercise.
+to compile everything from source and BLAS/LAPACK represents an excellent exercise to start with.
--->
-The compilation of these two libraries is indeed straightforward and this allows us
-to introduce some basic concepts that will reveal useful in the other parts of the tutorial.
+This step, indeed, allows us to discuss some basic concepts that will reveal useful
+in the other parts of the tutorial.

 First of all, let's create a directory in your `$HOME` directory (let's call it *local*).
 The *src* directory will be used to store the different source files while artifacts